Skip to Content

 Both electric types include a dash-mounted push on/off button, controller, and either a motor at each rear caliper to apply the brake or a single motor attached to twin cables that attach to each rear caliper e brake lever.

 Working on electronic parking brake (EPB) equipped vehicles will require placing the EPB controller in service mode.
-Some cars will allow an override by holding the EPB button for a certain amount of time. (google your model)
+Some cars will allow an override by holding the EPB button for a certain amount of time.
+(Google your model)

-Most vehicles will however require a handheld scan type tool to set the EPB module to service mode.
+Most vehicles will, however, require a handheld scan-type tool to set the EPB module to service mode.
 The rear pistons will not depress while the EPB is in active mode.

 Check out the mechanics tools page for recommended handheld scan, diagnostic and brake bi directional tools.